What is the difference between CUT&RUN and ChIP-seq?

 • Less optimization.
 The entire assay is performed in intact cells (or nuclei) immobilized on a solid support.
 These advances eliminate the most technically challenging steps of ChIP-seq, including cell lysis, chromatin fragmentation, and IP.

 • Faster.
-CUT&RUN provides a user-friendly, streamlined protocol that allows scientists to go from cells to sequencing data in less than four days (vs. weeks for ChIP-seq).
+CUT&RUN provides a user-friendly, streamlined protocol (or kit) that allows scientists to go from cells to sequencing data in less than four days (vs. weeks for ChIP-seq).
 CUT&RUN can also be automated for greater throughput.